What is a Contested Divorce: Contested vs Uncontested Divorce

 How long does a contested divorce take?

 However, in other cases, it may only take a few months.
-If you are involved in a contested divorce, seeking legal advice from an experienced attorney who can help you navigate the process faster is vital.
+If you are involved in a contested divorce, it is vital to seek legal advice from an experienced attorney who can help you navigate the process faster.

 How much does a contested divorce cost?